Program: Computer Engineering (BS)

-- Knowledge of probability and statistics, including examples relevant to Computer Engineering (program criteria).
+- Knowledge of probability and statistics, including examples relevant to Electrical Engineering (program criteria).
 Knowledge of mathematics through differential and integral calculus, basic sciences, and engineering sciences necessary to analyze and design complex devices and systems containing hardware and software.
-Knowledge of advanced mathematics, including differential equations, linear algebra, and complex variables (program criteria).
+Knowledge of advanced mathematics, including differential equations (program criteria).

 - Demonstrated an ability to design and conduct experiments, as well as to interpret data.